kamlekar/kamlekar.github.io/_posts/2016-03-29-required-js-libraries.md

 header-img: "img/home-bg.jpg"
 ---

+Recently, I read this [article](http://www.catonmat.net/blog/frameworks-dont-make-sense/) which stated that Frameworks are huge anti-pattern in Software Development.
+Most of the cases for any project, we don't require frameworks, we just require some functionalities from those frameworks.

-I am just noting down here the plugins/libraries which I think are the most required ones while developing any UI project.
+I agreed with the author and thought to note down the libraries/plugins which I think require most while developing any UI project, considering not depending on any Framework.
+Here are those things:

 - Module loader (_[Webpack](https://webpack.github.io/) handles better_)
 - Validations